whitekr0w/wsgidav-obsidian/README.md

 I got fed up with trying to configure other other WebDAV containers to work with Remotely Save on Obsidian, so I made my own.
 This allegedly is how the plugin was tested with WebDAV, and lo-and-behold, when testing it magically works without errors.

+I can't live or breathe without this plugin functioning.

 # Building and Deploying
 ### Step 1: Clone the directory
 ```bash